brndmfrd/Markov-Literature/README.md

 ### OUTPUT

 After the chain of words has been created the words are ouput to stdout.
+To save the output to a file issue a redirect command from the command line to redirect the output from stdout to a filename.
+To increase the length of the output (markov chain) change the loop variable in the code, method: processChain.

 Imports: numpy, sys, random